Resource Marginal Problems: Applications and Implications

-An in-dept analysis focusing on entanglement transitivity and related problems can be found in the companion paper~\cite{Tabia} (see also Ref.~\cite{HsiehRT} for a more general discussion involving an arbitrary state resource $R$).
+An in-depth analysis focusing on entanglement transitivity and related problems can be found in Ref.~\cite{Tabia} (see also Refs.~\cite{HTYL,HsiehRT} for a discussion involving other resources).
 Here, we focus on using this specific choice of $\rms$, $\rmt$, and $\bm{\Lambda}$ to illustrate the broad applicability of our framework.
 In particular, for a resource $R$ such that Assumption~\ref{Assumption:Convex} and Assumption~\ref{Assumption:Static} hold, a resource theory, in view of~\cref{Result:R-CompatibilityMonotone}, can again be defined for marginals $\bmsl$ that exhibit resource transitivity.
 Likewise, a collection of operators ${\bf W}_{\bm{\Lambda}}$ can be used to witness this fact and to demonstrate an advantage in an operational task.
 The robustness measure of~\cref{Eq:Robustness} can also be used to quantify the resourcefulness of the given $\bmsl$.